 - Download the latest SDKs and plugins.

 - Add the mobile app and create app groups in Campaign.
+You'll find necessary instructions in the Developers Help Center.

 - Configure any default and custom actions or action categories.